novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 This morning, Lee Hyun-woo received a call from Kim Ah-young while heading to work.

-It was timely because he had to visit Kim Sung-moo's house after work, so he happily pressed the call button and found out that she was coming to Jungle.
+It was timely because he had to visit Kim Sung-moo's house after work, so he happily took the call and found out that she was coming to Jungle.

 'Is she worried about me?'

-Lee Hyun-woo, who has lived for half a century and returned to the past.

-He had met all kinds of people and experienced incredible events, and even in those situations, he had navigated well and risen to the top, so no matter how much the head of Guseong Group he was, he could take the lead in the conversation and set the tone.
+Lee Hyun-woo, who has lived for half a century and returned to the past had met all kinds of people and experienced incredible events.
+Even in those situations, he had navigated well and risen to the top, so no matter how tricky dealing with the head of Guseong Group was, he could navigate around the conversation.

 But would Kim Ah-young understand these circumstances?

-A moment later, she approached him with a flushed face after seeing him in front of the company.
+A moment later, she approached him with a flushed face in front of the company.

-Lee Hyun-woo still had a relaxed expression.
+Lee Hyun-woo, his relaxed expression now showed sign of worry.

 “Did you wait outside in the cold?
 Let’s go up.”

 “Oh?
 Oh.”

 The same continued in the CEO's office.
-After brewing coffee himself and pouring it into a mug, he handed it to Kim Ah-young with a gentle voice.
+After brewing coffee himself and pouring it into a mug, he handed it to Kim Ah-young.

-“Here’s your warm morning coffee.”
+“You need to warm up with this coffee.”

 “Thank you.”